zek01svg/LocaLoco/README.md

-STEPS FOR USAGE:
+backend runs on **http://localhost:3000** while the frontend runs on **http://localhost:5173**

+steps for usage:
-1. Ater cloning the repo, run `npm install` to install all required dependencies.
+1. after cloning the repo, run `npm install` to install all dependencies within the frontend and backend
-2. After installing dependencies, start your WAMP/MAMP server to get MySQL running.
+2. after installing dependencies, start your WAMP/MAMP server to get MySQL running.
-3. Run `npm run db:setup` to create all the needed tables
+3. run `npm run db:setup` to create all the needed tables
 4. after table insertion, copy and paste the dummy data in `database/dummy.sql` into your mysql workbench and run the insertions
-5. finally, run `npm run dev` to start both development servers
+5. finally, run `npm start` to start both development servers

 # 🏫 IS216 Web Application Development II